 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 2 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 This slows reading and writing progress in subsequent years.
 3 Internal and external (where available) assessments indicate that maths progress for all pupils is significantly below that of national.
-Progress at the end of KS2 in maths for all pupils was - 2.37.
-Progress at the end of KS2 in maths for disadvantaged pupils was - 4.0.
+2021-2022 Progress at the end of KS2 2022 in maths for all pupils was - 2.37.
+Progress at the end of KS2 2022 in maths for disadvantaged pupils was - 4.0.
+2022-2023 Progress at the end of KS2 2023 in maths for all pupils was - 0.4.
+Progress at the end of KS2 2023 in maths for disadvantaged pupils was - 1.6.
+This gap is closing.
 4 Internal and external (where available) assessments indicate that writing progress for all pupils is significantly below that of national.
-Progress at the end of KS2 in maths for all pupils was - 1.08.
-Progress at the end of KS2 in maths for disadvantaged pupils was - 2.7.
+2021-2022 Progress at the end of KS2 2022 in Writing for all pupils was - 1.08.
+Progress at the end of KS2 2022 in Writing for disadvantaged pupils was - 2.7.
+2022-2023 Progress at the end of KS2 2023 in Writing for all pupils was +2.4.
+Progress at the end of KS2 2023 in Writing for disadvantaged pupils was +1.4.
+This gap is closing.
 5 Our assessments and observations indicate that the education and wellbeing of many of our pupils have been impacted by partial school closures.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing.
 This is true of a significant number of our pupils.
 6 A large proportion of our pupil premium children also receive SEND support.
 A number of these children require either 1:1 or small group interventions to support their wide range of needs.
 7 Our attendance data over the last 3 years indicates that attendance figures are below national and persistent absence is above national.
 This is impacting on educational outcomes for those pupils.